 Chain Length Matching – Oriented Strand Board Case Study

-A large scale producer of oriented strand board (OSB) was experiencing several problems, including chain length matching, with the roller chain used in their manufacturing process.
-Production of oriented strand board requires matched sets of roller chain to run in parallel as wood chips are placed onto a forming line in a uniform layer.
-Uneven wear meant the chains were running out of sync resulting in product quality issues.
-In addition, the chain attachments were not strong enough to support the grids used to deposit chips onto the forming line.
+Using the competitor’s product, the manufacturer experienced uneven wear as the chains ran out of sync resulting product quality issues.
+In addition, the competitor’s chain attachments were not strong enough to support the grids used to deposit chips on the forming line.
 When the attachments would break, production had to be stopped.

 To solve the issue, Diamond recommended its Standard Series chain with Class 2 matching.
 Diamond offers two levels of length matching – Class 1 and Class 2.
 Length matching verifies that applications using multiple chains remain in proper relation to each other.
 For Class 2, it ensures that the longest and shortest chains in a set do not vary in length by more than 0.006″ per foot.
 To manage the weight of the weight of the chip depositing grids, Diamond also recommended wide-contour bent attachments.